CESNET/UltraGrid/tools/README.md

 uyvy2yuv422p
 ------------

-Simple conversion from UYVY to planar YUV 4:2:2 (i420) utilized eg. by FFmpeg.
+Simple conversion from UYVY to planar YUV 4:2:2 (i422) utilized eg. by FFmpeg.

-ipc\_frame*
+ipc\_frame
 ------------

 Structures and functions to hold and parse video frames when transferring